At a Glance: Best AK-47 Triggers

 The trigger set includes everything you need.
 As well as the main parts mentioned above, you’ll also find in the kit slave pins and springs, a wrench, and a set of instructions.
-The trigger is made in the USA, and qualifies as three of the required parts for compliance with the 922 law.
+The trigger is made in the USA.
+It qualifies as one of the necessary parts for compliance with the 922 law.

 The ability to adjust the pull weight to this degree makes this trigger set stand out from its competitors as one of the best AK47 triggers.
-For an adjustable model, the price is still pretty affordable, thus it’s certainly fantastic value for money.
+For an adjustable model, the price is still pretty affordable, so it’s certainly fantastic value for money.
 There is only one small downside to this trigger.
-Although it offers drop-in installation, it’s likely your AK47 will require some minor fitting.
+Although it offers drop-in installation, your AK47 will probably require some minor fitting.

 - Offers unique adjustability